MindTheGap-ERC/CarboKitten.jl/README.md

 ## Running

-CarboKitten requires Julia &ge 1.10.
+CarboKitten requires Julia &ge; 1.10.

 It is advised to run CarboKitten in a dedicated environment under version control.
 This way, your model runs can be made fully reproducible.
 Create a directory for you project: